Categories

 TLS 1.2 Recommended

-Benefits of TLS in Office 365
+Benefits of TLS in My Office 24/7

 • Data Encryption: TLS encrypts data during transmission, ensuring that sensitive information such as emails and files are protected and cannot be intercepted or tampered with.